-I found these these excellent plans and photos that saved me hours of designing a stand of my own.
+I found these these excellent plans that saved me hours of designing a stand of my own.
 You can download the PDF file, print it out and build it in a couple of hours.
 The drawings are clear and accurate.
 I like that the stand has a convenient place on the front of it to hold a gas tank.
 That makes moving the motor outdoors for test running and flushing easy-peasy.

 After using this stand for more than 3 years, it’s as strong as ever and it’s saved my back many times.
 This project is a no-brainer and one you’ll be glad you did.